Moggill, Queensland: Education

 Moggill State School is a government primary (Prep-6) school for boys and girls at 3417 Moggill Road (27.5692°S 152.8776°E).
 Enrolments in 2016 were 680 students.
 In 2018, the school had an enrolment of 750 students with 60 teachers (48 full-time equivalent) and 25 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Moggill.
-The nearest government secondary school is Kenmore State High School, located at Aberfeldy Street, Kenmore, which offers secondary education between Grades 7 to 12, contains Moggill within its catchment area.
+There are no secondary schools in Moggill.
+The nearest government secondary school is Kenmore State High School, in Aberfeldy Street, Kenmore, which offers secondary education between Grades 7 to 12, and contains Moggill within its catchment area.

 Emergency services

 Police

 Moggill is within the Brisbane West District of the Metropolitan North Region of the Queensland Police Service.
 The Bellbowire Neighbourhood Police Beat, located at 5 Westaway Crescent, Bellbowrie, provides Moggill with an effective policing presence in an urban situation.
 The nearest police station within the Metropolitan North Region is Indooroopilly Police Station.
 Ignoring the established District, police stations closer than Indooroopilly are Karana Downs Station, Goodna Station and Mount Ommaney Station.